tardisx/netgiv/README.md

 Where '2' comes from the information provided in the `-l` output.
 It is the second most recent file that was copied to the server.

-Note that providing no `-p` option is the same as `-p 1` which means "the most recent file".
+Note that providing no `-p` option is the same as `-p X` where X is the highest numbered upload (most recent).

 ### Notes on output